jayjay0317/Hands-On-ML-Study/Chapter_08/README.md

 - is it necessary to specify `random_state` in k-means clustering when initial centroid positions are given?

 - I expected mini-batch k-means to always have higher inertia than regular k-means because it uses approximate updates.
 However, this is not guaranteed.
 Since k-means can converge to local optima depending on initialization and update paths, mini-batch k-means can sometimes find a solution with lower inertia.

+- lower inertia doesn't always mean it has the most optimal number of clusters.
+The number of clusters that gives more clusters of similar sizes might be optimal despite higher inertia value.
+Silhouette diagram can be used to visually analyze this.